circonus-labs/gen-statsd/README.md

-# go-gen-statsd
+# gen-statsd

-go-gen-statsd is an experimental tool for load testing with StatsD metrics.
+gen-statsd is an experimental tool written in Go for load testing with StatsD metrics.

 ## Usage

 ```
-  Usage of go-gen-statsd:
+  Usage of gen-statsd:
   -agents int
         max number of agents to run concurrently (default 10)
   -counters int